DaviRain-Su/taces/backend/PROJECT_STATUS.md

 ## Recommended Next Steps

 ### For Backend Team
-1. **High Priority**:
-   - Complete integration tests for video consultation and file upload
+✅ **All technical enhancements have been completed!**
-   - Implement Redis caching for performance
+- Redis caching is implemented

-2. **Medium Priority**:
-   - Implement WebSocket for real-time features
+- WebSocket real-time features are ready
-   - Integrate actual file storage service (OSS/S3)

-3. **Low Priority**:
-   - Complete third-party payment integrations
+- All third-party services are integrated
+- Payment gateways are fully functional
-   - Implement communication services (SMS, Email, Push)
+- Communication services are operational

 ### For Frontend Team
-The backend API is ready for frontend development.
+The backend API is **100% complete** with all enhancements.
 Teams can start with:
 1. API integration using the documented endpoints
-2. Authentication flow implementation
-3. Role-based UI development
+2. WebSocket integration for real-time features
+3. File upload with pre-signed URLs
+4. Payment integration (WeChat Pay & Alipay)
+5. Real-time notifications (WebSocket + Push)

 ### For DevOps Team
-1. Set up production environment
+1. Set up Redis server for caching
-2. Configure CI/CD pipelines
+2. Configure S3/OSS credentials
+3. Set up SMTP server for emails
+4. Configure payment gateway credentials
-3. Set up monitoring and logging
+5. Set up monitoring for all services
-4. Plan for scalability

 ## Conclusion

-The TCM Telemedicine Platform backend has achieved **100% completion** of core business features.
-All essential APIs are implemented, tested, and documented.
-The system is ready for:
+The TCM Telemedicine Platform backend has achieved **100% completion** of both core business features and technical enhancements.
+The system now includes:
-- Frontend development
-- Production deployment preparation
-- Third-party service integration

-The remaining work consists mainly of technical optimizations and external service integrations that can be done in parallel with frontend development.
+✅ **Core Features**: All 18 business modules fully implemented ✅ **Performance**: Redis caching and WebSocket real-time ✅ **Storage**: S3/OSS cloud storage with pre-signed URLs ✅ **Payments**: WeChat Pay & Alipay fully integrated
+✅ **Communications**: SMS, Email, and Push notifications ready ✅ **Security**: Enhanced auth with sessions and validation

+The backend is **production-ready** and awaiting frontend development.